skip-mev/platform-take-home/README.md

-# Skip Platform Engineer - take home exercise
+# Skip Platform Engineer - take home

 ## Background

-🎯 **Goal:** Create a basic remote signing service that uses the Vault Transit Engine as a secure key-store
+> 🎯 **Goal:** Create a basic remote data signing service that uses the Vault Transit Engine as a secure key-store

+You can fork this repo to use as a template for the take-home.

 ## Outline

-Our services depend on interacting with the chains, not only querying them, but also submitting transactions from Skip wallets.
-We want to be assured that the backing material for these wallets (private keys) do not get exposed publicly or even Skip employees.
+Our products interact with dozens of blockchains, including signing and submitting transactions to them.
+We want to be assured that the backing material for these wallets (secp256k1/r1 private keys) do not get exposed publicly or even to Skip employees.

 This is possible to accomplish with a remote signing service.
-The remote signing service for the sake of this exercise should be pretty basic - allowing to create wallets on the Cosmos Hub, return their public keys and sign transaction bytes.
+The remote signing service for the sake of this exercise needs to support three basic operations:

+1. Create a private/public key pair and address on the Cosmos Hub
+2. Query a public key
+3. Sign transaction bytes

+The service should use Vault Transit Engine to store the keys securely at rest.

 ## Requirements

 ### Features

-1. Creating a wallet associated with a secp256r1 key
+1. Create a Secp256r1 public/private key pair
-2. Returning wallets created by the service
+2. Returning public keys created by the service
 3. Signing bytes with the private key associated to the wallet

 ### API structure